swooletw/laravel-swoole/README.md

 1. Please reload or restart the swoole_http_server after released your code.
 Because the Laravel program will be kept in memory after the swoole_http_server started.
 That's why the swoole_http_server has high performance.
 2. Never use `dd()`, `exit()` or `die()` function to print your debug message.
 It will terminate your swoole worker unexpectedly.
-3. You should have basic knowledge of multi-process programming and swoole.
-If you still write your code with a single-process conception, your app might have unexpected bugs.
+3. You should have basic knowledge about multi-process programming and swoole.
+If you still write your code with traditional php concept, your app might have unexpected bugs.

 ## Support